Dark Mode Light Mode

 The Forbidden City: A complete guide to living in China's iconic landmark.

-For 3 years, I lived in China, 2 years in Beijing, and 1 year in Shanghai.
+I lived in China for three years: two years in Beijing and one year in Shanghai.
 Honestly, I had the time of my life there.

 Still, living in China can also be challenging, especially for people who need to learn more about Chinese culture and customs.

-An important thing about living in China is being flexible, super flexible.
-If you can do that you will love living there.
+An important aspect of living in China is being flexible—super flexible.
+If you can do that, you will love it.

 Things can change fast, change at the last minute, or when you plan something, it might not happen.